What is a web CMS and why should you still care?

 This is why many enterprises who were looking for better personalization, omnichannel publication, and more flexible environments started to move away from monolithic systems to a more modern solution.

-Headless systems evolved as a solution to the shortcomings of the traditional monolithic systems.
+Headless CMS evolved as a solution to the shortcomings of the traditional monolithic systems.
 If you look at the problems mentioned above, you realize that most of them are the result of the link between the front-end and the back-end.
 That’s exactly what the “headless” systems do differently:

 The headless system separates the presentational layer from the back-end.
 You can use the same core “body” (back-end) to create as many “heads” (front-ends) as you may need.
 This is where the term “headless” comes from, as there is no single fixed “head”, but a countless number of different “heads” (websites, phone apps, voice-activated assistants, smart watches, VR headsets, etc.) which can be there based on your needs.
+To learn more about Headless CMS, we recommend our article on Headless CMS Explained in 5 minutes.

 A headless system